Moving to Qatar and planning to drive? This guide explains everything you need to know about getting car insurance in Qatar.

 You can make a claim for car insurance in Qatar by phone or in person at a company branch.
 Many companies now also allow claims to be made by email or online, as long as all necessary documentation is provided.

 When making an insurance claim in Qatar, you should provide:

 - police report form for accidents where the police are involved;

 - minor road traffic accident (MRTA) form for minor accidents not involving police;

 - copy of insurance certificate or insurance policy number;

 - driving license and ID details for all parties involved;

 - photos if possible.

 Canceling a contract or changing provider

-You will need to buy a minimum of 12 months’ coverage on your car insurance policy in Qatar.
-You will be able to cancel or change the provider in the last month of coverage.
+You need to buy a minimum of 12 months’ coverage on your car insurance policy in Qatar.
+You may cancel or change the provider in the last month of coverage.
 If you cancel before this, you are unlikely to be refunded.